-A paper on the development of DUST-EXPERT is available here
+A paper on the development of DUST-EXPERT is available here.

 A full Safety Case was produced to justify the development.
 This is based on: a formal specification using the Vienna Development Method (VDM); hand proofs of safety properties on the VDM specification; execution of the VDM specification using the IFAD Toolbox; implementation in LPA Prolog; and a statistically significant quantity of testing of the integrated system.

 DUST-EXPERT is an industrial application of formal methods to a safety related advisory system